The debate over whether deadlifts engage back muscles is common in fitness circles.1

 Doing so, that is attempting to put them through their full ROM can place the lifter at a mechanical disadvantage during the lift and also increases the risk on injury.

-Do deadlifts work back muscles?
-They do so, but only with a partial range of motion which likely leads to some increase in muscle size and growth, but will not yield superior strength.
+Deadlifts engage back muscles, albeit with a limited range of motion, which may result in some muscle size and growth, but not necessarily superior strength gains.
 Research shows strength can be achieved in the back muscles or any other muscles for that matter only when they are put through their full ROM.

 Because exercises are typically categorized by the muscle groups they use as primary movers which also receive the most training stimulus, then the deadlift would be considered by this merit as a leg exercise.
 By implication, this means that the leg muscles do receive more muscle activation than back muscles.
 Deadlifts are also typically and generally programmed around leg days in many training programs.